IQ-Learn: Inverse soft-Q Learning for Imitation: Appendix D

 \subsection{Implementation Details}

-For reproducibility, we plan to release all our expert demonstrations, either trained from scratch or obtained using Stable Baslines3 Zoo~\cite{rl-zoo3}.
+For reproducibility, we release all our expert demonstrations, either trained from scratch or obtained using Stable Baslines3 Zoo~\cite{rl-zoo3}.
 We also release an efficient expert data generation and data-loading pipeline, that can work with pre-trained Stable Baselines3 models, or arbitary pytorch RL agents.
 We hope this will make benchmarking for IL easier and help with standardization.
+Our code is available at \url{https://github.com/Div99/IQ-Learn}.